veogeo/OTB-9-ubuntu24/README.md

 # Orfeo Toolbox 9.1.1 – Ubuntu 24 Packaging

-This repository provides an unofficial repackaging of [Orfeo Toolbox (OTB)](https://www.orfeo-toolbox.org) version 9.1.1, extracted from a Docker image, and repackaged into modular `.deb` packages suitable for Debian-based systems.
+This repository provides an unofficial repackaging of [Orfeo Toolbox (OTB)](https://www.orfeo-toolbox.org) version 9.1.1, extracted from a Docker image, and repackaged into modular `.deb` packages suitable for Ubuntu 24.04.x LTS.

 ## 🧱 Project Structure